Today I want to tell you a story about how I changed 'working hard' to 'working smart' and why we all should do it too.

 We care about each other.
 We don't only remember about our birthdays, but what's more important, believe each other, understand that we're just humans.
 We make mistakes, and that's ok.

-We all fret about the stability and pleasant atmosphere, so when we recruit new people, we ask not only about experience and skills, but also important is a cultural fit and shared values.
+We all fret about the stability and pleasant atmosphere.
+When we recruit new people, we ask about experience and skills AND interests, important values, and personality traits.

 3. DON’T ASK, JUST DO IT.
 REALLY?
 WHAT IS TRANSPARENCY